 Application and posts

-For new Consultants applying for a CAPM, it would be expected that they had completed an Advanced year of training within a recognised Anaesthesia CCT programme, in a scheme overseen by a RAPM (Regional Advisor in Pain Medicine), or equivalent if outside the UK.
+For new Consultants applying for a CAPM, it would be expected that they had completed 12 months of Stage 3 Special Interest Area or an Advanced year of training within a recognised Anaesthesia CCT programme, in a scheme overseen by a RAPM (Regional Advisor in Pain Medicine), or equivalent if outside the UK.
 For pre-CCT candidates looking to train outside the UK, approval must be sought in advance from the Faculty, through the Out-Of-Programme director.
 Training, assessments and case exposure, as set out by the Faculty in Pain Medicine, need to be have been successfully completed, and signed off by the RAPM.
 These are required to complete training and apply for CCT.

 There are post-CCT fellowships.
 These are unregulated, but applicants are advised to confirm that the local RAPM approves the post for applications for the FFPMRCA exam.
 This may not be the case, especially for highly specialised Fellowships.

 To apply for a CAPM, whether as a new appointment or a job change, the requirement would be: Evidence of Advanced training and experience in Pain Medicine, consistent with the CCT curriculum as set out by the Royal College of Anaesthetists and the Faculty of Pain Medicine; successful completion of the faculty's examination in Pain Medicine would be additional evidence of this.

 It is currently expected than any internal or external applicant should be able to satisfy these criteria, and a College Assessor would not short-list a candidate without such evidence.

 For a Consultant already in an Anaesthesia/Intensive Care post looking to alter their job plan to take on a new Pain Medicine specialist interest, their training and experience should be consistent with the current expectations as set out above.